huntrar/cliquery/README.md

 If you encounter issues installing lxml, see [here](http://lxml.de/installation.html).

 Users may also import Firefox or Chrome bookmarks into .cliqrc by exporting the bookmarks to HTML and importing to cliquery with the -i flag.
-This will erase existing bookmarks, so beware!
+The imported bookmarks will be added to your existing bookmarks, which may result in duplicates.

 ## Usage
     usage: cliquery.py [-h] [-b] [-c] [-C] [-d] [-f] [-i [IMPORT]] [-o] [-p] [-s]